jbryer/EPSY887DataScience/README.md

 ***Course Website:*** 	[http://epsy887.bryer.org](http://epsy887.bryer.org)

 Over the last five to ten years, data science has becoming one of the fastest growing fields and was named one of the "sexiest" jobs by [Harvard Business Review](http://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/).
 But is data science something new?
 Conway (2010) describes data science as the intersection of statistics, hacking skill (e.g. programming, computer skills, etc.), and expertise (see Figure 1).
 This seminar will explore the skills and tools necessary for data science with a special emphasis on the role of data science in educational and social science contexts.
-The first third of the course will focus on learning [R](http://www.r-project.org), the open source statistical software and programming language used by many data scientists.
-Then we will explore some of the important statistical procedures used by data scientists including: data visualizations, classification and regression trees, logistic regression, propensity score analysis, and other topics as time permits.
-The final third of class will be left for topics of special interest to students and their research agendas.
-Class examples will utilize the Programme of International Student Assessment, a large scale international study conducted every three years.
+The first third of the course will focus on learning [R](http://www.r-project.org), the open source statistical software and programming language used by many data scientists (i.e. hacking skills).
+The middle third will explore some of the important statistical procedures used by data scientists including: data visualizations, classification and regression trees, logistic regression, propensity score analysis, and other topics as time permits (i.e. math and statistical knowledge).
+The final third of class will be left for topics of special interest to students and their research agendas (i.e. substantive expertise).
+Class examples will utilize the [Programme of International Student Assessment](http://www.oecd.org/pisa/) (PISA), a large scale international study conducted every three years.
 Other open and freely available datasets will also be discussed as appropriate.

 <img src='Figures/Data_Science_Venn_Diagram.png' width='50%' alt='The Data Science Venn Diagram'/>
 [Figure 1.
 The Data Science Venn Diagram (Conway, 2010)](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)